spec-first/connexion/README.rst

 "TODO" below.)
 With Connexion, the API security definition **must** include a 'x-tokenInfoUrl' (or set ``TOKENINFO_URL`` env var) with the URL to validate and get the `token information`_.
-Connexion expects to receive the OAuth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.
+Connexion expects to receive the OAuth token in the ``Authorization`` header field, in the format described in `RFC 6750 <rfc6750_>`_ section 2.1.
 This aspect represents a significant difference from the usual OAuth flow.

 Dynamic Rendering of Your Specification
 ---------------------------------------

-Connexion uses Jinja2_ to allow specification parameterization through `arguments` parameter.
-You can either define specification arguments globally for the application in the `connexion.App` constructor, or for each specific API in the `connexion.App#add_api` method:
+Connexion uses Jinja2_ to allow specification parameterization through the `arguments` parameter.
+You can define specification arguments for the application either globally (via the `connexion.App` constructor) or for each specific API (via the `connexion.App#add_api` method):

 .. code-block:: python